tarekwxcc/Multi-Demo-Portal-Glitch/README.md

    - Fork the project from [tarekwxcc/Multi-Demo-Portal-Glitch](https://github.com/tarekwxcc/Multi-Demo-Portal-Glitch)'.
    - In Glitch, choose "Import from GitHub" and import the repository.
    - Take note of the github URL (optional : you can update the URL to a significant name on Settings/Edit project details)

+2. **Install Dependencies on Glitch::**

+Once you import the project from GitHub to Glitch:

+	1. Open the Terminal in Glitch:
+	•	On Glitch, click on the “Tools” button on the bottom left.
+	•	Select “Terminal” to open the console.
+	2. Install Dependencies:
+	•	In the terminal, run:

+      ```
+npm install
+     ```
+This command installs all the necessary packages specified in the package.json file, which are required for the portal to work.

+This step ensures that all required dependencies, such as express, ejs, stripe, axios, and airtable, are installed.

 ### Step 3: Stripe Setup